CoolColdUK/planning-poker/instructions/day2.md

 - create a util function called hasAllUserVoted, taking RoomData as parameter and identify if all users have voted
 - create a util function called summariseUserVote, replacing and refactored version of`calculateVoteSummary`
 - create separate component for pie chart

+## Question 26

+why change rechart to react-chartjs-2? only use one chart package please